 Can You Vacuum Seal and Freeze Cucumbers?

-- Then, vacuum seal the frozen cucumber slices to enjoy as you wish.
+- Bag or vacuum seal the cucumber slices for long-term storage.